Solar frequently asked questions

 The installation piece is fairly straightforward and usually takes between one and three days, depending on system size and installation complexity.

-No. Our team does all of the permitting paperwork and engineering.
+No. Our team does all of the permitting paperwork and engineering for those structures that require them.

 For our system installs, we only use our in-house employees, including licensed electricians and installers.